37 Shopping Cart Abandonment Statistics To Know

 Industry-specific Shopping Cart Abandonment Rates

-According to SaleCycle, cart abandonment rates are also high for the automotive industry (85.97%).
-This is likely similar to the challenges travel companies face, where consumers use pricing as part of their research and planning process and don’t always have a high intent to convert.
+According to SaleCycle, cart abandonment rates are also high for the automotive industry (79.56%).
+This is likely because consumers use pricing as part of their research and planning process and don’t always have a high intent to convert.

 Mobile Cart Abandonment Statistics

-An analysis from Kibo Commerce found that mobile’s average cart abandonment rate came in at 81% in the fourth quarter of 2021—down slightly from the first quarter.
-Desktops performed the best in terms of cart abandonment, with 70.5% of transactions abandoned.
+An analysis from Kibo Commerce found that mobile’s average cart abandonment rate came in at 84% in the second quarter of 2022.
+Desktops performed the best in terms of cart abandonment, with 72% of transactions abandoned.

 Though mobile sales have overtaken desktop as the leader in ecommerce revenue, mobile still lags behind desktop in conversion rates and average order value.